 You can also use cooking sake (ryorishu 料理酒).
-Japanese manufacturers are required by law to add salt (2-3%) to cooking wine to make it unfit for drinking so that shops without alcohol licenses can carry the products.
+Japanese manufacturers are legally required to add salt (2-3%) to cooking wine to make it unfit for drinking so that shops without alcohol licenses can carry the products.

-As it contains salt and other ingredients, I use regular drinking sake (one of the 3 brands above).
+As it contains salt and other ingredients, I use regular drinking sake (one of the three brands above).

 For more details about sake, you can read here.

 Where To Buy

-If you are in the US, you can find drinking sake from a well-stocked liquor store.
+In the U.S., you can find drinking sake from a well-stocked liquor store.
 You can also find bottles in Japanese grocery stores or Asian grocery stores that have an alcohol license.
 You can find cooking sake in the Asian aisle in your local grocery store or online at Amazon.

 How To Store

 For cooking purposes, use up opened bottles within half a year if stored in a cool, dark place.

-It is one of the important ingredients in Japanese cooking.
-However, if you can’t find it, you can substitute it with dry sherry or Chinese rice wine.
+It is one of the essential ingredients in Japanese cooking.
+However, you can substitute it with dry sherry or Chinese rice wine if you can’t find it.
 If you cannot consume alcohol or prefer to omit it, replace it with water or dashi broth.

 Recipes With Sake

-Just like wine, you can use it as a key flavoring to a dish.
-With its strong character that can intensify and accent the flavor of food, it is wonderful for seafood, chicken, pasta, or pork dishes.
+Just like wine, you can use it as a critical flavoring to a dish.
+Its robust character that can intensify and accent the flavor of food makes it terrific for seafood, chicken, pasta, or pork dishes.

 Curious to dig deep into the world of sake?
-What do the terms junmai ginjo, genshu, moto, and nigori sake mean and what are the different varieties of rice grains for sake brewing?
-How can I pair it with Japanese food and savory flavors?
+What do the terms junmai ginjo, genshu, nama sake, and nigori sake mean and what are the different varieties of rice grains for sake brewing?
+How can I pair sake with Japanese cuisine and savory flavors?
 Here’s a four-part series for further reading.

 - Sake Guide for Beginners